Assumption-lean weak limits and tests for two-stage adaptive experiments: Theoretical results

 Proof of Theorem \ref{thm:smooth_transition} can be found in Appendix \ref{sec:proof_smooth_transition}, where the definition of Wasserstein distance can also be found.
 Gathering these insights, we now discuss the implications of our results on hypothesis testing.

 \paragraph{Implication on hypothesis testing.}

-Another strength of our results lies in establishing weak convergence under minimal moment conditions, mild assumptions on the sampling functions, and broad signal strength regimes.
+The strength of our results lies in establishing weak convergence under minimal moment conditions, mild assumptions on the sampling functions, and broad signal strength regimes.
 These assumption-lean properties are not merely of theoretical interest—they carry practical significance for downstream hypothesis testing.
-To demonstrate the implication of our results on the hypothesis testing, consider the null hypothesis $H_{0N}:\E[Y_{uN}(0)] - \E[Y_{uN}(1)]=0$ and two alternatives within the general hypothesis $H_{1N}: \E[Y_{uN}(0)] - \E[Y_{uN}(1)] \neq 0$:

-where $b_2, b_3 \in (-\infty, 0)$ and $\beta \in [0, 1/2)$.
+To demonstrate the implication of our results on the hypothesis testing, consider the null hypothesis $H_{0N}:\E[Y_{uN}(0)] - \E[Y_{uN}(1)]=0$ and two alternatives within the general hypothesis $H_{1N}: \E[Y_{uN}(0)] - \E[Y_{uN}(1)] \neq 0$: {\tightdisplay } where $b_2, b_3 \in (-\infty, 0)$ and $\beta \in [0, 1/2)$.
 The contiguous alternative $H_{2N}$ corresponds to a weak signal regime, while $H_{3N}$ reflects a strong signal setting.
 Ideally, a test should control the Type-I error under $H_{0N}$ and achieve non-trivial power under $H_{2N}$, while attaining power approaching one under $H_{3N}$.
 It is also desirable for the test to remain assumption-lean with respect to the potential outcome distributions.
 Our results accommodate this full range of signal strengths while maintaining minimal assumptions on the sampling functions and underlying distributions.